lingbopro/rollup-plugin-custom-import/README.md

 ### `content`

-Type: `String` | `(id: string, originalCode: string) => SourceDescription`
+Type: `String` | `(id: string, originalCode: string) => string | SourceDescription`
 **Mandatory**

 Specifies the content of the imported module.

-For functions, the string value returned by the function will be passed to Rollup to change the content of the file The [plugin context](https://rollupjs.org/plugin-development/#plugin-context) will be `this` for the function
+For functions, the string or SourceDescription value returned by the function will be passed to Rollup to change the content of the file
+The [plugin context](https://rollupjs.org/plugin-development/#plugin-context) will be `this` for the function

 > `SourceDescription` is a rollup interface (see more in [Rollup Docs](https://rollupjs.org/plugin-development/#transform)):